 - Crib.
 Or, in this case, cribs!
 We most likely will try start them out in one crib in our room and then move them to two once they start moving around — only time will tell on how that all shakes out though.

 - Rug.
 We like a cozy rug and our hardwood floors were pretty beat up (we pulled up carpet to get to them).
 We went with a washable Ruggable rug because messes happen!
+(Note: We love Ruggable rugs so much we even got an outdoor one and signed up as an affiliate!)

 - Diaper pail and hamper.
 The closet in this room is tiny and triangular, making it really difficult to do much with.
 That’s why we put the diaper pail and hamper in there — along with baskets for hats, socks, and other accessories that you don’t need multiple times a day, but do need access to.